 A Source Engine server by itself is just the bare minimum to run the game, but as admin of a custom server you generally want more that the regular game.

-Note: The versions used in this tutorial are surely outdated when you read this, so please check the linked websites above and download the most recent versions.
+Note: The versions used in this tutorial are surely outdated when you read this, so please check the linked websites above to download the most recent versions.

 cd at the beginning are important to ensure the files are extracted at the right location.